 The plastics you used to store and carry everyday items like food can leak into the container.
 Food, as well as other items, can contaminate plastics.
 Many recycling facilities will reject plastic waste that has been soiled.

 Despite these obstacles, there are still many plastic products that are recycled into amazing and inventive products.
 The plastic items you use are made from plastic that has already been recycled.
 This means that the bottles, milk jugs, and packaging films you discard in the recycling bin will turn into recycled, post-consumer material after passing through the recycling process.

-Final Thoughts on What Plastics Can Be Recycled
+The Bottom Line on What Plastics Can Be Recycled

 Most of the world’s plastic is not recycled.
 Instead, it ends up in landfills, on the side of the street, and in the world’s oceans.
 This does not mean that you can’t make an impact by recycling the right kinds of plastic and doing your best to stay away from those that are not recyclable or aren’t recycled often.

 To better understand which plastics are recycled in your area, check with your municipality to determine which types are processed and recycled at your local recycling facility.
 Once you know this information, you can do your best to stick to the plastics you know will not end up at your local landfill.

 Check out our other article post on how to recycle a variety of items.